-AdKeeper and Facebook have each identified the key opportunity in the new Attention Age - helping users to find, share and use in a sea of information the bits that matter to them, when they matter.
-Newspapers and broadcasters once did this with the best-available technology.
+AdKeeper, Facebook and Personal.com have each identified the key opportunity in the new Attention Age - helping users to find, share and use in a sea of information the bits that matter to them, when they matter.
+Newspapers and broadcasters once did this with the bestavailable technology.
 They owned the "network" -- presses and the broadcast licenses.
+Now the network is quasi-public - it's the wired and wireless Internet.
+And so long as the people AdKeeper and Facebook have each identified the key opportunity in the new Attention Economy - helping users to find, share and use in a sea of information the bits that matter to them, when they matter.
+Newspapers and broadcasters once did this with the bestavailable technology.
+They owned the "network" -presses, and the broadcast licenses.
+Now the web/mobile network is quasi-public.

-Now the network is quasipublic - it's the wired and wireless Internet.
-And so long as the people who own the "pipes" - Verizon, Comcast, AT&T and a few others - are forbidden to content-discriminate over who uses them - publishers and broadcasters will no longer have functional monopolies.
+who own the "pipes" - Verizon, Comcast, AT&T and a few others - are forbidden to contentdiscriminate over who uses them - publishers and broadcasters will no longer have functional monopolies.
 They must compete on service.